auth0/docs/articles/tokens/guides/jwt/verify-jwt-signature-using-jwks.md

   - secure-api
   - add-logi n
 ---
-# How to Verify a JSON Web Token's Signature using the JWKS Endpoint
+# How to Verify a JSON Web Token's Signature using the JSON Web Key Set Endpoint

 Auth0 exposes a discovery endpoint, which exists at `https://${account.namespace}/.well-known/openid-configuration`.
-You can use this endpoint to automatically configure your application and locate the JWKS endpoint (`jwks_uri`), which contains the JWKS used to sign all Auth0-issued JSON Web Tokens (JWTs) for your API.
+You can use this endpoint to automatically configure your application and locate the JSON Web Key Set (JWKS) endpoint (`jwks_uri`), which contains the JWKS used to sign all Auth0-issued JSON Web Tokens (JWTs) for your API.

 When verifying a JWT using a JWKS, you will need to: